rokosbasilisk/rokosbasilisk.github.io/about.md

 permalink: /about/
 includelink: true
 ---
-I am interested in Intelligence, Intelligent-machines, Indian epics and  Religion.
+I am interested in Intelligence, Intelligent-machines, Indian epics, Religion and Pixelated games.

-This site is a fork of [karpathy.github.io](karpathy.github.io).
+This site is a clone of [karpathy.github.io](karpathy.github.io).